 Researchers reverse hair loss due to male-pattern baldness

 The most common hair loss condition is called androgenic alopecia, also known as male- or female- pattern baldness.
-(CREDIT: Creative Commons)
+(CREDIT: Shutterstock)

 Although some people say that baldness is the “new sexy,” for those losing their hair, it can be distressing.
 An array of over-the-counter remedies are available, but most of them don’t focus on the primary causes: oxidative stress and insufficient circulation.